evelbulgroz/udacity-public-transport-project/README.md

 By default, the app expects an instance of a CORS proxy server to be running at `http://localhost:3000`.
 This is already included in the "npm start" script.

-However, you're free to change this setting in the preferences export from src/app.module.ts.
+However, you're free to change this setting in the preferences export from `src/app.module.ts`.

 ## Unit Testing
-Unit tests are run by loading src/unit-tests.html in a Web browser.
+Unit tests are run by loading `src/unit-tests.html` in a Web browser.

 For this project, I was unfortunately defeated by a black hole of setup conflicts, and therefore had to give up on getting Karma to run on my Win box.
 So run the tests manually in the browser instead.

 ## End-to-End Testing
-Couldn't get Protractor to run, nor grok Angular's approach to UI testing in time for this project's deadline.
+Couldn't get Protractor to run, nor grok Angular2's approach to UI testing in time for this project's deadline.
 So no deal, very unfortunately (with a couple of minor exceptions).

-## TODOs and Known Bugs
+## To-Dos and Known Bugs
 (In no particular order.)

 ### Known Bugs